PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 The first question that might come to your mind: Why is there a QA verification on each Pull Request?
 Why not test the release build only?

 - The earlier a bug is detected in the process, the easier it is to fix it
-- Test each Pull Request allows us to make more detailed tests, and to improve the overall quality of the PrestaShop solution
+- Testing each Pull Request allows the QA analysts to perform more detailed tests, improving the overall software quality
 - There can be several months between the moment a PR is merged and the time the build is first tested, enough for the author of the PR to have “forgotten” what they did exactly.

 ### How do you choose which Pull Request should be tested first?